 Process Criteria Accomplishment of Annual Self- Rating Form Performance of the Board in accordance with best practices in corporate governance and effectiveness of the Company's governance process.
 Board of Directors The assessment covers the following areas of Board performance: Fulfillment of the Board's Key Responsibilities; Board-Management Relationship; Effectiveness of Board Process and Meetings; Individual performance of directors.
 Accomplishment of Self- Assessment Worksheet by the Audit Committee Members (pursuant to its Manual, which will be implemented in 2013) Assessment of the performance of the Committees based on their respective charters to determine if the same accords with best practice.
 Board Committees A similar Self-Assessment Worksheet is intended to be adopted for the Nomination and Hearing Committee and Executive Compensation Committee.
-Individual Directors Accomplishment of Annual Self- Rating Form (Portion on Individual Performance of Board Members) Assessment of the individual performance of the Directors to determine if the same is in accordance with best practices in corporate governance.
-CEO/President Annual Performance Evaluation Key Performance Indicators, which includes, among others, the business performance of the Company.
+Individual Directors Accomplishment of Annual Self- Rating Form (Portion on Individual Performance of Board Members) on performance of the Directors to CEO/President Annual Performance Evaluation Key Performance Indicators, which includes, among others, the business performance of the Company.